medinfo2/earthquake_st/README.md

+# Earthquake project

-# Operating table stability and patient safety during an earthquake based on the results of a shaking table experiment
+Title: Operating table stability and patient safety during an earthquake based on the results of a shaking table experiment

 1. n01 create design matrix